 Int.
 No. 1094

-By The Speaker (Council Member Johnson) and Council Members Holden, Kallos and Constantinides
+By The Speaker (Council Member Johnson) and Council Members Holden and Kallos

 A Local Law to amend the administrative code of the city of New York, in relation to oversight access to agency data